MollsAndHersh/Auth/README.md

      - Connect to Linux @ LocalHost, 1434
      - Username: sa
      - Password: Password1!
+     - The AuthDb database gets created when the container loads for the first time.
+The script is written to check for DB/Table existance before attempting to create.

 ### Volumes
   1. Data Volume
      - Database files reside here.
+(Mount point is /var/lib/db on auth.database container)